18F/development-guide/_pages/security/incident-response-drills.md

 ### Identify Your Top Risks

-First, create a boundary diagram.
-(You will very likely need to create a boundary diagram as part of your system's security and compliance process.)
+First, create a boundary diagram if you don't already have one.
+You will very likely need to create a boundary diagram as part of your system's security and compliance process, anyway.

-Then, pull out your boundary diagram and determine where your system can be accessed.
+Then, review your boundary diagram and determine where your system can be accessed.
 Make sure that you include third party products (analytics, CI/CD pipelines, code hosting) in this analysis.

 Look at each box and each connection on the diagram separately.
 Figure out how someone who isn't supposed to be there could get there, or how each component could fail unexpectedly.